Table of Contents

 Basal Metabolic Rate (BMR) represents the energy cost of keeping your body alive at total rest.
 It is often referred to as "Coma Calories" — the energy your body would burn if you did nothing but sleep all day.
 This is distinct from RMR (Resting Metabolic Rate), which is slightly higher as it includes energy for digestion and small movements.

-There are two primary equations used in clinical settings.
+There are three primary equations used in clinical and fitness settings.
 This calculator defaults to the Mifflin-St Jeor equation, which studies have shown to be more accurate for modern populations.

 Mifflin-St Jeor (2025 Standard):